This post may contain paid links to my personal recommendations that help to support the site!

 How much do data engineers make?

-Data engineers make an average salary of $116,000 per year.
+Data engineer salary range around $116,000 per year.
 However, salaries can vary depending on experience and location.

 How do I start a career in data engineering?

 The best way to start a career in data engineering is to work on data engineering projects.
-These data engineering projects can be personal or with a non-profit or getting involved in the open-source community.
+These data engineering projects can be personal or with a non-profit, or getting involved in the open-source community.
+These will be useful experiences for landing data engineer jobs.

 How long does it take to become a data engineer?